What are the best Drata alternatives?

 - Best For: Cloud-native startups and cost-conscious tech companies looking for the most price-competitive full-featured compliance automation, particularly those managing two or more frameworks simultaneously.

-- Key Features: AI-Driven Autonomous Compliance Platform (autonomous control testing, AI evidence collection, gap analysis), Infinite Framework Mapping, 200+ integrations, vendor risk management, multilingual questionnaire automation, free self-guided SOC 2 readiness.
+- Key Features: Autonomous Trust Platform / Sprinto AI (autonomous control testing, AI evidence collection, gap analysis), Infinite Framework Mapping, 300+ integrations, vendor risk management, multilingual questionnaire automation.

 - Cons: The AI Autonomous Platform is maturing and evidence outputs still require human review before audit submission.
 Pricing is not published and renewal increases can be significant.
 Best suited for cloud-first environments; teams with heavily on-premise or custom infrastructure may hit integration limits.